 - Higher glucose peaks after meals

-- Longer time period of elevated glucose after meals
+- More extended time periods of elevated glucose after meals

 - Morning glucose levels higher than desired